lepidus/OASwitchboard/README.md

 The Journal must have at least one ISSN configured, either digital or print.

-3. **ROR Plugin enabled**

-The ROR Plugin must be installed and active in the journal.
-It can be installed from the plugin gallery.

-4. **DOI Plugin enabled and configured**

-The DOI Plugin must be active and properly configured in the journal.

 ### Publication Requirements

-* All authors of the article must have an **affiliation** set
+* All authors of the article must have an **affiliation** set.
 * The publication must have a **DOI associated** to it.
 * The authors need to have **family name** besides the given name.

 It's recommended that at least one author of the article has a **ROR ID** associated with their affiliation (requires the ROR plugin), in order for the message to be sent to the associated affiliation.

-## Plugin Installation

-1. To download the plugin, go to the [Releases page](https://github.com/lepidus/OASwitchboard/releases) and download the tar.gz package of the latest release compatible with your website.

-2. Enter the administration area of ​​your OJS website through the *Dashboard*.

-    Navigate to `Settings` > `Website` > `Plugins` > `Upload a new plugin` and select the file **`OASwitchboard.tar.gz`**.

-Click Save and the plugin will be installed on your website.
+**Funding information**: In order to include funding information in the message, the journal must be using the [Funding plugin](https://github.com/ajnyga/funding/tree/master) to provide that information for the article.

 ## Usage